 - Changing drugs of choice.
 Opting for a “less harmful” drug or using smaller doses can mitigate harm for a time and limit the chance of overdose.

 - Marking drug paraphernalia to avoid sharing needles or pipes.
 Marking a pipe with duct tape or biting the end of a syringe to make it look less similar to those owned by others can limit the chances of inadvertently sharing infected equipment.

 - Needle exchange.
 Going to drop-off locations and trading in used needles for clean ones can also limit the onset of infections and the sharing of diseased needles.

 Harm-reduction measures, no matter how effective, are not enough to keep addicted patients alive and well forever.
 Drug abuse and addiction causes a number of acute and chronic illnesses that are deadly, and simply learning how to use drugs without overdosing or contracting a blood-borne disease is not enough.
 Enrolling in treatment is the only way to change the inevitable end that comes with untreated drug addiction.

 How to Handle an Overdose

-Family and friends who believe that someone they are with has overdosed on any illicit substance or alcohol, the best thing to do is to call 911 right away.
+Family and friends who believe that someone they are with has overdosed on any illicit substance or alcohol, the best thing to do is to call 911 immediately.
 The operator will ask callers for information about the victim and provide them with answers to their questions as they stay on the line and wait for emergency medical assistance to arrive.
-For example, it may be helpful if callers can provide information about the drug used in the overdose – name of the drug, how much was taken, when, and if other drugs or alcohol were also taken.
-It also may be necessary for the caller to perform emergency breathing on the victim, provide treatment for shock, monitor the victim’s vital signs, or keep the victim calm if conscious until help arrives; the 911 operator may be able to assist in giving direction.
+Gather as much information as possible about the drug used — the name of the drug, how much was taken, and when and if other drugs or alcohol were also consumed.
+The caller may also need to perform CPR on the victim, keep the victim warm, monitor vital signs, or keep the victim calm if conscious until help arrives; 911 operators will provide necessary instructions.